wiffbi/Selected_Track_Control/README.markdown

 Changelog
 ---------

+### Version 1.1.5 (released Apr 14, 2011)

+made settings optional (so you don’t have to define all controls for Live – useful if you use STC for your own MIDI controller)

+### Version 1.1.4 (released Mar, 2011)

+no changes, just matching release number for Selected Track Control.app (which added support for only being active when Live is front-most app)

 ### Version 1.1.3 (released Feb 19, 2011)

 Fixed and added some global controls (play/pause/play selection as well as undo/redo), added stop-controls to selected and all tracks